-It was expected that a higher proportion of priority habitat has been impacted by the Project compared with the other types of sensitive sites.
+It was expected that a higher proportion of priority habitat would be impacted by the Project compared with the other types of sensitive sites.
 Many of the priority habitat types occur on areas with gravelly or sandy soils, which is a preferred location for Project borrow areas and roads.
-Conversely, off-system marsh and mammal riparian habitat sites are found in wet and/or peaty areas, which are not locations where these features are typically placed.
+Conversely, other sensitive sites, including off-system marsh and mammal riparian habitat sites are found in wet and/or peaty areas, which are not locations where these features are typically placed.

 The clearing recorded outside of the approved Project areas is not a major ecological concern for two reasons.
-Only 14% of the terrestrial sensitive site area within the licensed Project footprint had been cleared or disturbed as of September 2020, and it is expected that most of this area will remain undisturbed since Project clearing and disturbance are essentially complete.
+Only 14% of the terrestrial sensitive site area within the licensed Project footprint had been cleared or disturbed as of September 2021, and it is expected that most of the area still undisturbed will remain that way since Project construction is essentially complete.
 Also, there are no specialized concerns with the specific sensitive sites that were impacted.